 You may be given homework between sessions.
 You will need to practice the strategies you and your therapist have discussed.

-Some therapists advise that you return for a check-up about three, six, and twelve months after therapy has ended.
+Some therapists advise that you return for a check-up about 3, 6, and 12 months after therapy has ended.
 In addition, you may call your therapist whenever the need arises.

 American Psychological Association